 They’re only designed to run on mains electricity so if your campsite doesn’t have an electric hook up, you’re pretty much doomed.

 Ideally, a camping fridge should be 2-3°C. Depending on which you choose, most powered cool boxes will keep food between 15 – 25°C below the outside temperature.
-If outside temperatures are high though some can lose efficiency - a camping holiday on the continent will test your fridge far more than a trip to Wales.

-A cool box is never going to keep your food as cold as a proper fridge but can certainly function as one when camping.
 To use it as effectively as possible, minimise the number of times you open it, fill it as full as possible to prevent cool air escaping when it’s opened and make sure food is already chilled before you pack it.
-A cool box is great for portable camping though so don't count it out.
-Once it reaches ambient temperature it will stop being effective though, so it's sometimes a good idea to chuck a bag of ice in too.

-What size camping fridge you buy will depend on the length of the trips you’ll be taking, the number of people and the space you have available.
+What size camping fridge/ freezer you buy will depend on the length of the trips you’ll be taking, the number of people and the space you have available.
 Remember, the bigger the fridge, the more space it will take up and the more juice it needs.
 If you're home camping, this isn't an issue.

-Fridges generally range from around 25-litres capacity all the way up to 80-litre whoppers.
+Camping fridges generally range from around 25-litres capacity all the way up to 80-litre whoppers.
 As a rule of thumb, you’ll be able to fit around 27 cans in a 25-litre box and 120 cans in an 80-litre box.

 Whilst some camping fridges do come with a fridge freezer, others are just the fridge alone.
 If you're going on a longer trip, having a camping fridge with a fridge freezer is super handy.
 You'll be able to bring things like frozen veggies and ice cubes for the the G and T's, a deal breaker for some.

 Choosing camping fridges with a fridge freeze can also help save the pennies as you can freeze left overs.
 Fridge freezer models can require more power and leave less space for stuff that only needs to live in the fridge.
-So the potentially unsatisfying answer to whether camping fridges need a fridge freezer is..it depends.
+So the potentially unsatisfying answer to whether camping fridges need a fridge freezer is... it depends.
 It depends on your trip type and what you want to cook up.

 3 way camping fridges AKA absorption fridges are called so because they can be powered 3 ways - 12-24 volt, 240 volt or LPG gas.
 A 3 way fridge is therefore very flexible in terms of power options.
-Unlike a compressor fridge, 3 way camping fridges utilise a gas powered heat exchange to remain cool.
-In super simple terms, they get rid of heat as opposed to create cold.

 A compressor fridge AKA 2 way fridge not surprisingly uses a compressor to generate cooling power.
-Given the compressor can be powered by both a 240 volt mains power supply or a 12 vol battery.
-Compressor fridges are sometimes called 2 way fridges.
-Compressor fridges are often more expensive, though thought of as one of the best camping fridges to have.
+Given the compressor can be powered by both a 240 volt mains power outlet or a 12 volt battery.

 Yes - you can run a camping bridge from solar power, even in rainy old Blighty!
-You'll need a 300-Watt panel system to power a 12V fridge.
+You'll need a 300-Watt panel system to power a 12V fridge

 Coleman 28 Quart Xtreme Cooler